Blog ComparisonsCanny Pricing 2026: Is It Worth It?

 Canny pricing calculator

-Canny's pricing depends on the size of your team, billing type, and the features you need.
+Canny's pricing depends on the number of end-users, size of your team, billing type, and the features you need.

 Here are some pricing examples to help you understand what it will cost you.
-We also included a comparison with Featurebase, an alternative to Canny.
+We also included a comparison with Featurebase, a modern alternative to Canny.

 Say you’re a smaller startup with a lot of feedback pouring in that you want to efficiently manage in the same space.
-You want a custom domain and a few integrations.
+You want a custom domain and connect it with your issue management tool, like Linear or Jira.
+To get the features you actually need, you’ll have to be on the Pro plan.

-Here's a table comparison for 3 admins in Canny vs Featurebase:
+Here's a table comparison for Canny vs Featurebase:

-You are a larger business with 10 admins looking for an effective tool to give your big user base a voice and understand what to build next.
-You'll likely need features like user segmenting, many feedback boards, and integrations such as Jira or Slack.
+You are a larger business with 6 Product Managers looking for an effective tool to give your big user base a voice and understand what to build next.
+You'll likely need features like user segmentation and integrations with Salesforce or HubSpot.

-Here's a table comparison for 10 admins in Canny vs Featurebase:
+Here's a table comparison for Canny vs Featurebase:

-Again, Featurebase is much more affordable.
-You get all the same features and more while saving over $5,200 each year.
-Learn more here →
+✨ Again, Featurebase is much more affordable.
+You get all the same features and more while avoiding a sales negotiation and saving $14k+ each year.

 What if Canny is too expensive for me?

 Luckily, many affordable alternatives offer the same features and more.
-Here’s the list of the 16 best Canny competitors in 2024:
+Here’s the list of the 14 best Canny competitors out right now:

 You can read more about all Canny alternatives here, where we analyze the details of each tool and find out which one is the best.